TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-notebooks-accesssharednotebook.md

 # Can’t access Notebook shared with me by URL

 To view shared Notebooks you have to have access to the workspace.
-Most users are able to resolve their Notebook access issue by asking the user that sent the link to follow the following steps.
+Most users are able to resolve their Notebook access issue by asking the user that sent the link to complete the following steps.

 ## **Recommended Steps**

-1. Make sure the user you sent the link to has access to your workspace
+Make sure the user you sent the link to has access to your workspace:

 1. In the Azure Portal, search "Machine Learning"
 2. Click the "Machine Learning" service
-3. Find your workspace, and click your workspace name to open the Machine Learning Workspace blabe.
+3. Find your workspace, and click your workspace name to open the Machine Learning Workspace blade
 4. Go to "Access Control (IAM)"
-3. Check if the user you send the link to have access to your workspace.
+3. Check if the user you send the link to has access to your workspace
-4. If the user doesn't have access, Click the "+ Add" button
+4. If the user doesn't have access, click the "+ Add" button
-5. Add the user the appropriate level of access.
+5. Add the user and assign the appropriate level of access

 Note: Reader access is the minimum level of access to view a shared Notebook.

 ## **Recommended Documents**

 If you are experiencing issues with Studio Notebooks, here is a list of resources which may be helpful:

 * [How to run Jupyter Notebooks in your workspace](https://docs.microsoft.com/azure/machine-learning/how-to-run-jupyter-notebooks)
 * [Clone Git repositories into your workspace file system](https://docs.microsoft.com/azure/machine-learning/concept-train-model-git-integration#clone-git-repositories-into-your-workspace-file-system)
 * [What is an Azure Machine Learning compute instance?](https://docs.microsoft.com/azure/machine-learning/concept-compute-instance)